videturfortuna/vehicle_reid_itsc2023/README.md

 # vehicle_reid_itsc2023
-## Strength in Diversity: Multi-Branch Representation Learning for
+## Strength in Diversity: Multi-Branch Representation Learning for Vehicle Re-Identification
-Vehicle Re-Identification

-Version 0.2 - Still missing some cleaning and LAI
+Version 0.2 - Still requiring some cleaning and LAI

 All models are trained with CUDA 11.3 and PyTorch 1.11 on RTX4090 and Ryzen 7950X.

 Resuls are displayed as mAP / CMC1 in percentage values %.
 VehicleID was not available at the time, we report values for VehicleID now.
 We follow evaluation as FastReid with 10-fold cross-validation to select queries and gallery.

 ### Veri-776